aledecicco/english-programming-language/docs/syntax.md

 ```
 Let L be a list containing each element in M, 2.0 plus 2.0, and each element in N plus 2.
 ```
-Now, `L` is a list of whole numbers containing each element in M, followed by the element `5.0`, followed by the result of adding 2 to each element in `N`.
+Now, `L` is a list of whole numbers containing each element in `M`, followed by the element `5.0`, followed by the result of adding 2 to each element in `N`.